shawlab-moffitt/DRPPM-PATH-SURV-IEOR/README.md

 * **Gene Set File (.RData/.gmt/.tsv/.txt):**
   * This is the file that contains the gene set names and genes for each gene set.
   * This file is provided but can be replaced for a file of the users choice.
   * An .RData list is the preferred format which is a named list of gene sets and genes.
-A script to generate this list is provided here: [GeneSetRDataListGen.R](https://github.com/shawlab-moffitt/DRPPM-SURVIVE/blob/main/GeneSet_Data/GeneSetRDataListGen.R)
+A script to generate this list is provided here: [GeneSetRDataListGen.R](https://github.com/shawlab-moffitt/DRPPM-PATH-SURVEIOR/blob/main/GeneSet_Data/GeneSetRDataListGen.R)
     * The app also accepts gene sets in .gmt format or two-column tab-delimited .tsv/.txt format with the first column being the gene set name repeating for every gene symbol that would be placed in the second column.
 If either of these three formats are given athe app with automatically convert them to an RData list.
-  * The RData list provided ([GeneSet_List_HS.RData](https://github.com/shawlab-moffitt/Survival_Analysis_Shiny_App/blob/main/DRPPM-PATH-SURVEIOR/GeneSet_Data/GeneSet_List_HS.RData)) contains over 94K gene sets from MSigDB, LINCS L1000 Cell Perturbations, and Cell Marker databases.
+  * The RData list provided ([GeneSet_List_HS.RData](https://github.com/shawlab-moffitt/DRPPM-PATH-SURVEIOR/blob/main/GeneSet_Data/GeneSet_List_HS_v4.RData)) contains over 95K gene sets from MSigDB, LINCS L1000 Cell Perturbations, Cell Marker, and ER Stress Clue.io databases.

 * **Gene Set Master Table (Optional):**
   * This is a optional three-column tab-delimited table the catagorizes and subcatagorizes the gene sets of the provided [GeneSet_List_HS.RData file](https://github.com/shawlab-moffitt/DRPPM-PATH-SURVEIOR/blob/main/GeneSet_Data/GeneSet_List_HS.RData)
   * It allows for organization of the large gene set list in the UI of the gene set selection for the Shiny App.
   * If not provided or using a user-provided gene set file, the gene set selection table only contains the gene set names.
-  * The gene set master table that is provided can be found here: [GeneSet_CatTable.tsv](https://github.com/shawlab-moffitt/DRPPM-PATH-SURVEIOR/blob/main/GeneSet_Data/GeneSet_CatTable.tsv)
+  * The gene set master table that is provided can be found here: [GeneSet_CatTable.tsv](https://github.com/shawlab-moffitt/DRPPM-PATH-SURVEIOR/blob/main/GeneSet_Data/GeneSet_CatTable_v4.zip)
-      * The relative path to this file, within the app.R script (line 105), is through the GeneSet_Data folder.
+      * The relative path to this file, within the app.R script, is through the GeneSet_Data folder.
 Please keep this in mind if using the master table and moving it around locally.

 # App Set-Up